 Under subsection 117(1) of the MVRMA, the Review Board determines the scope of development for every environmental assessment it conducts.
 The scope of development consists of all the physical works and activities required for the project to proceed.

-Within this document the scope of development includes the construction, operation and reclamation of an all-weather Highway from the community of Wrigley and km 248 of the Dempster Highway, south of Inuvik.
+Within this document the scope of development includes the construction, existence and use of an all-weather Highway from the community of Wrigley to Norman Wells, as well as the restoration of any segments of the existing seasonal public highway deemed to be unsuitable for use as a base of an all-weather road.
 The development includes the following components:

-Clearing the right of way with intermittent new sections between Wrigley and Fort Good; Hope and an entirely new right of way between Fort Good Hope and the Dempster Highway;
+Clearing the current right of way, including intermittent new sections between Wrigley and Norman Wells;

-Construction of an 818 km all-season gravel highway from Wrigley to the Dempster; Highway, much of which follows an existing seasonal public highway;
+Construction of a 321 km all-season gravel highway from Wrigley to Norman Wells, much of which follows an existing seasonal public highway;

-Initial extension of current winter road from Fort Good Hope north to the Dempster Highway;

 Construction of watercourse crossing structures;

 Construction and operation of borrow sources and access to the borrow sources;

-Construction and operation of highway maintenance areas;
+Establishment and use of highway maintenance areas;

-Construction and operation of temporary construction support infrastructure and workspaces including camps, laydown and staging areas, bulk fuel storage areas and airstrips;
+Establishment and use of temporary construction support infrastructure and workspaces including camps, and laydown and staging areas; and,

-Ongoing operations and maintenance activities; and,

-Reclamation of facilities not required for ongoing highway operations;
+Reclamation of facilities not required for ongoing highway operations.

+The scope of development will consider the impacts caused by the existence and use of an all-weather highway, which may occur and only take effect once the construction of the highway is complete and the road has come into operation.

-The highway is expected to operate for an indeterminate period.
-The scope of the project does not include the ongoing operation and planned capital improvements to the existing winter road system between Wrigley and Fort Good Hope.
+Ongoing maintenance activities of the highway will occur, but are not considered to be within the scope of development subject to assessment because their impact on the environment is considered insignificant.
+The highway is expected to operate for an indeterminate period and therefore reclamation of the highway is not included in the scope of the development.
+The scope of the project does not include the ongoing operation and planned capital improvements to the existing winter road system between Wrigley and Norman Wells.

 In the Developer’s Assessment Report the developer is required to fully describe all required facilities and activities for the development.
 The Review Board may amend the scope of development at any time during the environmental assessment if the proposed development changes.

-The Developer shall identify all permits, licences or other regulatory approvals necessary for the different phases of the development.
-The Developer shall also document all land tenure agreements required for the development.
+The developer shall identify all permits, licences or other regulatory approvals necessary for the different phases of the development.
+The developer shall also document all land tenure agreements required for the development.

 Scope of Assessment